iSurfiNex/ft_transcendence/README.md

 100pts means the project is done, over 100pts means with bonus, max is 125pts.

-To do so we had a list of modules that we can do to earn points, down below are the one we chose.
+To do so we had a list of modules that we can do to earn points, down below are the one we choose.

 ## Modules :
 ### Web